stephentetley/sheetio/README.md

 * poi-ooxml-full
 * SparseBitSet
 * xmlbeans

-* excel-streaming-reader-3.1.1.jar    [com.github.pjfanning]
+Not currently used `excel-streaming-reader-3.1.1.jar` [com.github.pjfanning]

-* sheetiojava-1.1.jar
+SheetIO includes some Java wrappers that are compiled into `sheetiojava-1.n.jar`.

-`sheetiojava-1.1.jar` is a jar of the Java sources in `src/java`.
+`sheetiojava-1.n.jar` is a jar of the Java sources in `src/java`.